bednarowska/Cycling_Inequity/README.md

 and the transportation data (Transport for London, 2019).
 The outcome variable is taken from the most recent 2011 census (Greater London Authority, 2019).
 In the case of a few variables data were imputed for one borough.

-Once the article is accepted for publication, this dataset will be updated and detail instructions how to use it added here.
+Once the article is accepted for publication, the repository will be updated with:
+* the final version of a dataset
+* code to run spatial model
+* detailed instructions how to use the code and data.